 Interested in learning more about the field of advancement?
 We offer several rewarding student positions throughout the year.

-Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Student Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great year-round work option for students.
-The center provides meaningful work that supports the mission of the university.
-Annual Fund gifts made through phonathon efforts support scholarships and fellowships, elevate the student experience, enhance collaboration in academic programs, recruit and retain notable faculty, facilitate groundbreaking research, and much more!
+Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Digital Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great year-round employment option for students.
+The center facilitates projects and meaningful work that directly supports the mission of the university.
+Annual Fund gifts made through student ambassadors’ efforts help support scholarships and fellowships, elevate the student experience, enhance collaboration in academic programs, recruit and retain notable faculty, facilitate groundbreaking research, and much more!

-The Engagement Center has more than 70 undergraduate and graduate student fundraisers on staff whose degree programs include political science, biology, psychology, occupational therapy, biomedical engineering, and more.
-Fundraisers connect with more than 50,000 WashU alumni, parents, and friends each year to build relationships, update demographic information, and secure annual financial support.
-Students earn a starting wage of $10.30 per hour with an opportunity for monthly bonuses and are offered flexible working hours and arrangements (with remote/hybrid options) to accommodate academic and personal schedules.
+The Digital Engagement Center is typically staffed with 50-60 undergraduate and graduate student ambassadors whose academic pursuits, backgrounds, identities, and passions are representative of our diverse campus and alumni populations.
+Ambassadors connect with more than 40,000 WashU alumni, parents, and friends each year to build relationships, update demographic information, and secure annual financial support.
+Students earn a starting wage of $12.50 per hour with opportunities for monthly bonuses, special incentives, and flexible working hours and arrangements to accommodate academic and personal schedules.

 For more information, email Victoria Taylor.

-As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 8–10, 2022), Reunion at Commencement (May 19–21, 2022), and WashU Reunion 5th–45th (June 10–12, 2022).
+As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 14–16, 2023) and Reunion at Commencement (May 13–15, 2023).

 In this paid position, students help University Advancement staff with event planning, management, and execution to ensure fun, successful events for all alumni.
 Students also have the opportunity to meet and talk with the many prominent alumni who return to celebrate their WashU Reunions.